b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ### Collections {#sec:julia_collections}

 Not only do variables store single value but they can also store their collections.
-The collection type that we will discuss here are `Vector` and `Array` (technically `Vector` is a one dimentional `Array` but don't worry about that now).
+The collection type that we will discuss here are `Vector`, `Array` (technically `Vector` is a one dimentional `Array` but don't worry about that now) and `struct`.

 ### Vectors {#sec:julia_vectors}